MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/NewsRadar90DayAvg/Configuration/ASP.NET_MVC.md

 		// Click on "View Sample Data" to see sample data
 	}

-    var newsRadarModel = new NewsRadarModel
+    var model = new NewsRadarModel
     {
 		// Set data
 		Data = data